Generate Reports Using Pandas Profiling, Deploy Using Streamlit

 1. You can call the ‘.profile_report()’ function on pandas dataframe.
 This function is not part of the pandas API but as soon as you import the profiling library, it adds this function to dataframe objects.

-In either of the ways, you will get the same output report.
-I am using the 2nd method to generate the report for the agriculture dataset imported.
+You will get the same output report in either of the methods.
+I am using the second method to generate the report for the imported agriculture dataset.

 profile = ProfileReport(df)